 The Art Gallery at Adelaide dates from 1880, when the Government expended £2,000 in the purchase of pictures, which were exhibited in the Public Library Building in 1882.
 The liberality of private citizens caused the gallery rapidly to outgrow the accommodation provided for it in 1889 at the Exhibition Building, and on the receipt of a bequest of £25,000 from the late Sir T. Elder, the Government erected the present building, which was opened in April, 1900.
 The Gallery also received bequests of £16,500 in 1903 from the estate of Dr. Morgan Thomas, and of £3,000 in 1907 from Mr. David Murray.
-At the 30th June, 1927, there were in the Gallery 718 paintings in oil and water colour, 281 drawings and black and white, 251 statuary, furniture, and art work, 6,452 prints, and 1,479 ceramics and miscellaneous.
+At the 30th June, 1927, there were in the Gallery 718 paintings in oil and water colour, 281 drawings and black and white, 251 statuary, furniture and art work, 6,452 prints, and 1,479 ceramics and miscellaneous.
 Building and site are valued at upwards of £31,000.
-Visitors during the year 1927 numbered \$6,000.
+Visitors during the year 1927 numbered 86,000.
 The cost of construction of the Art Gallery amounted to £22,000.

 The foundation stone of the present Art Gallery at Perth in Western Australia was laid in 1901, and, as in the case of Melbourne, the Public Library, Museum, and Art Gallery are all situated in the one structure.
-The collection comprises 132 oil paintings, 57 water colours, 500 black and white, 276 statuary, and 2,920 ceramic and other art objects.
-Cost of construction of the buildings amounted to $\pounds 12,000$.
+The collection comprises 132 oil paintings, 57 water colours, 687 black and white, 274 statuary, and 1,200 ceramic and other art objects, the whole being valued at £22,000.
+Cost of construction of the buildings amounted to £12,000.

 In Tasmania, the Art Gallery at Hobart was opened in 1887.
-Its present contents consist of 131 oil paintings, 134 water colours, 23 black and white, 4 statuary, and 181 etchings, engravings, etc. The cost of construction of the building was £4,500.
+Its present contents consist of 133 oil paintings, 140 water colours, 25 black and white, 4 statuary, and 181 etchings, engravings, etc. The cost of construction of the building was £5,000.

-The Art Gallery at Launceston was erected in 1888 at a cost of $\pounds 6,000$, and opened on the 2nd April, 1891.
+The Art Gallery at Launceston was erected in 1888 at a cost of £6,000, and opened on the 2nd April, 1891.
 Only a small proportion of the contents belongs to the gallery, the bulk of the pictures being obtained on loan.
-At latest date there were on view 104 oil paintings and 68 water colours and miscellaneous exhibits.
+At latest date there were on view 110 oil paintings, 66 water colours, and 28 statuary, engravings and miscellaneous exhibits.

-5. State Expenditure on all Forms of Educational Effort.-The expenditure from the Consolidated Revenue in each State and Territory on all forms of educational and scientific activity during each of the last five financial years was as follows :-
+5. State Expenditure on all Forms of Educational Effort.-The expenditure from the Consolidated Revenue in each State and Territory on all forms of educational and scientific activity during each of the last five financial years was as follows:-